-I have worked at Southwestern Energy both in Arkansas and in Houston as an Operations and Development Geologist.
+I have worked at Southwestern Energy in both Arkansas and Houston as operations and development geologist.
 Areas of operation thus far have included the Fayetteville Shale of Arkansas and the Marcellus Shale in Pennsylvania.

 Currently, I’m a geoscience manager for Petroleum Holdings, LLC, a small private oil and gas producer located in Houston, Texas.
 I’m managing our north Louisiana and Texas panhandle properties.
-I’ve been with Plantation since November 2007. (comment 2008)
+I’ve been with Plantation since November 2007 (comment from 2008).

 I work at URS Corporation in Birmingham as an environmental scientist, currently working on FEMA digital flood insurance rate mapping projects using GIS and hydraulic/hydrologic modeling techniques.
-Other recent projects include stromwater polution prevention, groundwater well (installation, monitoring, and sampling) projects, and currently resource management/archaeology.
-I’m taking the PG Fundamentals exam later this week, and I will soon take an exam to become a Certified Fooldplain Manager.
+Other recent projects include stormwater pollution prevention, groundwater well (installation, monitoring, and sampling) projects, and currently resource management/archaeology.
+I’m taking the PG Fundamentals exam later this week, and I will soon take an exam to become a certified floodplain manager.